Towards Structurally Explainable Machine-Generated Text Detection: A Graph-Perspective Framework: Methodology

 \subsection{Explainable Motifs Extraction}

-Beyond detection accuracy, our framework provides interpretable insights through the extraction of distinguishing motifs between machine-generated and human-authored texts.
-While existing detection methods often operate as black boxes~\cite{guo2024detective,zhangdetecting}, our graph-based approach naturally enables the identification of characteristic patterns through subgraph structures~\cite{koller2009probabilistic}.
-Drawing inspiration from graph analysis techniques~\cite{ying2019gnnexplainer,luo2020parameterized}, we transform the interpretability challenge into a subgraph identification problem, where meaningful token dependencies in our constructed graph serve as distinguishing motifs.
-These motifs capture characteristic patterns of word usage and dependencies that differentiate between human and machine-generated content~\cite{kim2024threads}, providing insights beyond simple token-level statistics.
+Beyond detection accuracy, our core strength lies in the ability to provide unparalleled interpretable insights through the extraction of distinguishing motifs.
+Drawing inspiration from graph analysis techniques~\citep{luo2020parameterized}, we transform the interpretability challenge into a subgraph identification problem, where meaningful token dependencies in our constructed graph serve as distinguishing motifs.
+These motifs capture characteristic patterns of word usage and dependencies that differentiate between human and machine-generated content~\citep{kim2024threads}, providing concrete insights beyond simple token-level statistics.

-We use the GNNExplainer~\cite{ying2019gnnexplainer} to extract meaningful motifs.
 Specifically, we formulate a practical optimization objective using cross-entropy loss and explicit size constraints.
 The objective function balances the prediction accuracy of the explanation subgraph against its complexity:

 where $\text{CE}(Y;f(G_{exp}))$ measures how well the explainer preserves the model's prediction capability, $|G_{exp}|$ denotes the size of the explanation subgraph, and $\lambda$ controls the trade-off between explanation fidelity and complexity.
 This formulation is an approximation of the theoretical requirements from Equation~\ref{eq:obj}, where the cross-entropy term ensures sufficiency and the size penalty enforces minimality.
-The optimization is performed through gradient descent, with the edge weights of $G_{exp}$ being learned continuously and then discretized through thresholding.
+The optimization is performed through gradient descent, with the edge weights of $G_{exp}$ being learned and then discretized through thresholding.